Skip to content

 Know Your (Calcium) Score

 West Feliciana Hospital nurse Misty Metz (center) pictured with her parents, Jeannie and Kim Kimball.
-In March 2019, Kim and Jeannie took part in a calcium score screening as part of the hospital’s heart health assessment.
-The test revealed that Kim had coronary artery disease, an underlying condition that could have been life-threatening in the future.
+In March 2019, Kim and Jeannie took part in a calcium score screening as part of our heart health assessment.
+The test revealed that Kim had coronary artery disease, an underlying condition that could’ve been life-threatening in the future.

 Calcium-containing plaques can seriously damage your heart’s health.
 Fortunately there’s a quick, easy test to measure for it.

-When West Feliciana Hospital RT (Radiologic Technologist) Misty Metz first encouraged her parents to get a cardiac calcium score screening, she never imagined she would be saving her father’s life.
+When West Feliciana Hospital RT (Radiologic Technologist) Misty Metz first encouraged her parents to get a cardiac calcium score screening, she never imagined she’d be saving her father’s life.

-In March of 2019, Misty’s parents—St. Francisville natives Kim and Jeannie Kimball—came to West Feliciana Hospital for a heart health screening, and what they discovered proved to be quite a wake-up call.
+In March of 2019, Misty’s parents—St. Francisville natives Kim and Jeannie Kimball—came to WFH for a heart health screening.
+What they discovered proved to be quite a wake-up call.

 The Kimballs, who were both age 58 at the time, led active lifestyles.
 They assumed that the manual labor involved with caring for livestock on their family farm, and maintaining a 120-acre land lease, was keeping them physically fit.